PandasThumb/pandasthumb.github.io/_posts/2022/2022-07-17-ken-ham-and-the-telescope.md

 universe).
 Soon after, Dr. Faulkner states his “theory” (not a scientific theory, but he doesn’t seem to know this) that we can see things billions of light years away in a 6,000 year old universe because of a “miracle.”
 His position is literally “then a miracle occurred.”
-This is reminiscent of the famous Sidney Harris cartoon found here: [here](http://www.sciencecartoonsplus.com/pages/gallery.php).
+This is reminiscent of the famous Sidney Harris cartoon found [here:](http://www.sciencecartoonsplus.com/pages/gallery.php).
 Dr. Faulkner goes on to say that Adam and Eve in the Garden of Eden saw pretty much what we see today when looking at the night sky.